Getting organized to execute Industry 4.0

 Project centricity or product centricity?

-In a recent blog post, Why haven’t manufacturers realized the value of Industry 4.0?, we discussed five areas manufacturers need to take into consideration to realize business benefits from Industry 4.0 initiatives.
-Together with representatives from Electrolux and AWS, we have now continued and deepened this discussion: How do you organize a business to execute the Industry 4.0 initiatives?
+So why haven’t manufacturers realized the value of Industry 4.0?, Together with representatives from Electrolux and AWS, we have now continued and deepened this discussion: How do you organize a business to execute the Industry 4.0 initiatives?

 Let’s start with project centricity vs. product centricity.
 Traditionally, the project-centric approach is used to push a team towards a set goal within a certain framework.
 This has historically served us well in a context with a slower pace and more predictability.